 Several Alabama communities were deeply impacted as Tropical Storm Claudette moved through the state on June 19.

-The victims included a Tennessee man, his 9-month-old daughter and eight children connected to the Tallapoosa County Girls Ranch, a Christian group home in Camp Hill affiliated with the Alabama Sheriffs Youth Ranches organization.
+The victims, apart from those who were injured in a car accident, included a Tennessee man, his 9-month-old daughter and eight children connected to the Tallapoosa County Girls Ranch, a Christian group home in Camp Hill affiliated with the Alabama Sheriffs Youth Ranches organization.

 Authorities believe water on the road may have caused one or more vehicles to hydroplane, leading to the multicar collision.